Aster website logo

 Pregnancy induced hypertension involves having only the hypertension component (with no proteinuria).
 It has a risk of progressing to pre-eclampsia later on.

-Can I exercise during pregnancy?
+Can I exercise during pregnancy in Singapore?

 If you are healthy with a normal pregnancy, it is safe for you to engage in regular exercise.
 Exercise improves your overall fitness and prepares you for a smooth labor and childbirth.
 It allows you to maintain a healthy weight gain during pregnancy and may decrease your risk of getting gestational diabetes.
 Exercise does not increase your risk of miscarriage, having small babies, or premature birth.